Luckbros Kopi or Luckin Kopi Restaurant adds to the busy scene along Jalan Panggong. It is a 5-minute walk away from Pasar Seni LRT station too.

 Their main intention is to serve the food quickly and accurately.

-The service is not super attentive but it is decent enough for you to enjoy good food and good company.
+The service is not super attentive, but we find that it is decent enough to enjoy good food and good company.

 To place your order, scan the QR code menu on your table.
 Once you’ve entered all your orders, the waiter will come to confirm your order.

-Luckin Kopi’s super kaw coffee and Muslim-friendly local delights are worth raving about!
+We like the super kaw coffee and Muslim-friendly local delights here!

 If you’re dining in a group, the 5 States Coffee is a must-try that is also pleasant on the eyes!
 This medley of 5 aromatic brews features coffee from 5 major states in Malaysia.
 These are Kuala Lumpur, Ipoh, Melaka, Penang, and Johor.